Ch1cken-Man/doge-defender/README.md

 *methods*
-  The current methods of acomplishing this goal contains 3 main parts.
-    *collect* take screenshot of current activity
-    *analyze* analyze screenshot to check if the user has NSFW content on their screen *action* take action if porn is detected
+  The current methods of acomplishing this goal contains 3 main parts: collect (take screenshot of current activity),analyze (analyze screenshot to check if there is porn in the screenshot), and action (take action if porn is detected)

   -collect-